Aaron Vale Blackford

-Aaron Vale Blackford (18 December 1871 – 31 August 1948) was an American politician from Iowa.
+Aaron Vale Blackford (December 18, 1871 – August 31, 1948) was an American politician from Iowa.

 Life

-Aaron Vale Blackford was of Scottish descent.
-His family could trace its ancestry to Martin Blackford, who emigrated from Scotland in 1751.
-Martin's son Joseph, grandson Aaron, and great-grandson John were born near Dillsburg, Pennsylvania.
-John Blackford and his wife, Nancy Atland, settled in Van Buren County by 1864.
-Aaron Vale Blackford was born on 18 December 1871.
+Aaron Vale Blackford was born to John Blackford and his wife, the former Nancy Atland on December 18, 1871.
 He graduated from Iowa Wesleyan College in 1897, became a teacher for two years, and then went into business with his brother, selling farming equipment and cars in Bonaparte.
 Blackford was also a farmer and vice president of the Bonaparte State Bank.

 A thirty-second degree Freemason associated with the Order of the Eastern Star and Knights Templar, Blackford was politically active as well.
 He served as a school board member in Bonaparte for two decades.
 Subsequently, he was elected to the first of two terms in the Iowa House of Representatives in 1926.
 He represented District 2 as a Republican legislator.
 He won election to the Iowa Senate in 1928 and held the Senate's 2nd district seat until 1933.
-He died on 31 August 1948, in Bonaparte.
+He died on August 31, 1948, in Bonaparte.